-\paragraph{Non-functional Requirements.} \Citet{Lotz2013} and \citet{Brugali2018} represent example works in this category. \Citet{Lotz2013} proposes a modelling approach to handle dynamic variability in service robots by separating concerns between operational robustness and quality-of-service (QoS) optimisation.
+\paragraph{Non-functional Requirements.} \Citet{Lotz2013} and \citet{Brugali2018} represent example works in this category. \Citet{Lotz2013} proposes a modelling approach to handle dynamic variability in service robots by separating concerns between operational robustness and QoS (quality of service) optimisation.
 At design-time, they introduce two domain-specific languages: SmartTCL, which models operational variability by defining flexible task coordination strategies that allow robots to react to contingencies at runtime, and VML (Variability Modelling Language), which models variability in QoS by specifying how non-functional properties such as safety, energy consumption, and performance should be optimised under changing conditions.
-At runtime, these two mechanisms are integrated so that SmartTCL handles functional variability while VML resolves trade-offs in non-functional requirements, with different strategies proposed for their safe and consistent coordination.
+At runtime, these two mechanisms are integrated, enabling SmartTCL to handle functional variability.
+At the same time, VML resolves trade-offs in non-functional requirements, with different strategies proposed for their safe and consistent coordination.

-\Citet{Brugali2018} proposes a model-driven methodology for designing robotic systems that can dynamically reconfigure themselves at runtime while ensuring Quality-of-Service (QoS) guarantees.
+\Citet{Brugali2018} proposes a model-driven methodology for designing robotic systems that can dynamically reconfigure themselves at runtime while ensuring QoS guarantees.
 Their approach builds on three pillars: (1) explicitly modelling runtime variabilities in environment, system resources, and tasks, (2) annotating system variants with QoS-related properties (e.g., execution times, safety constraints), and (3) leveraging UML MARTE and Queuing Network models to evaluate performance and dependability trade-offs.

 \paragraph{Assurance cases.} These works make use of assurance cases in the SAR adaptation. \Citet{Cheng2020} introduces AC-ROS, a framework that integrates assurance cases into the MAPE-K feedback loop to manage runtime adaptations in ROS-based autonomous systems.
-Assurance cases, expressed in Goal Structuring Notation (GSN), provide structured arguments that system requirements are met, supported by evidence such as tests or monitored data.
+Assurance cases, expressed in Goal Structuring Notation (GSN), provide structured arguments that system requirements are met and are supported by evidence such as tests or monitored data.
 AC-ROS uses these models at runtime to guide adaptation decisions, ensuring that self-adaptive behaviours continue to satisfy safety and functional requirements.